andrew-candela/messages/README.md

 ## ToDo

 - Check max message length.
 Looks like the parser of multiple datagrams is broken.
-I'm getting negative waitgroup counters.
 I still need to add support in the consumer for messages composed of multiple datagrams.
 - Think about command line interface.
 I'll use [cobra](https://github.com/spf13/cobra/) and [viper](https://github.com/spf13/viper).